Subscribo/omnipay-payunity/README.md

 Method `getMessage()` tries to concatenate (with colon and spaces if both are provided) 'PROCESSING.REASON' and 'PROCESING.RESULT'.

-Method `getCardReference()` returns tokens, which could be used for subsequent requests, via specifying `cardReference` option on purchase request
+Method `getCardReference()` returns tokens, which could be used for subsequent requests, via specifying `cardReference` option on purchase request.
-These tokens are a base64 encoded json, containing data from 'ACCOUNT.REGISTRATION' and 'PAYMENT.CODE'
+These tokens are base64-encoded json, containing data from 'ACCOUNT.REGISTRATION' and 'PAYMENT.CODE'

 ### Example code